-3. Address and explain the specific behavior or action—do not address the subordinate’s character.
+3. Address and explain the specific behavior or action.

 4. Explain the effect of the behavior, action, or performance on the rest of the organization.

-6. If failing to meet the standard, teach the subordinate how to meet the standard and recognize patterns of behavior that may keep the subordinate from meeting the standard.
+6. If failing to meet the standard, teach them to meet the standard.

 23. Para 1-7 What helps ensure that the subordinate knows and consistently achieves the standard?